thompsonmikej/Movie-Library-API-Lab/README.md

 - Defines a `Movie` entity class with fields for `id`, `name`, `genre`, and `director`.
 - Uses standard JPA annotations such as `@Entity`, `@Id`, and `@GeneratedValue`.
 - Implements a Spring Data JPA repository interface (`MovieRepository`) extending `JpaRepository` for seamless CRUD functionality.
-- Supports creating, reading, updating, and deleting movies through REST endpoints (assumed).
+- Supports creating, reading, updating, and deleting movies through REST endpoints.
 - Develops backend API logic in Java using IntelliJ and connects to a MySQL database for persistence.

 ---